Mneme-org/Web-App/.github/README.md

 ## How to contribute
 ### GitHub website
 The best way to help is to use GitHub:
-- Please fill bug reports and feature requests here: https://github.com/TheCatster/PassCLI/issues
+- Please fill bug reports and feature requests here
 - Fork the repository, make some small changes and submit them with a PR

+### Donating

+Support mneme through GitHub Sponsors or through supporting early with a membership!

 Keywords: javascript, self-hosted, journal, html, css, diary